-The BRTB collaborated with MDOT MTA in developing the 2019 Baltimore Area Coordinated Public Transit - Human Services Transportation Plan.
-This plan meets the Fixing America's Surface Transportation (FAST) Act federal planning requirement that projects selected for funding under the Enhanced Mobility of Seniors and Individuals with Disabilities (Section 5310), Job Access and Reverse Commute (JARC), and New Freedom programs be derived from a locally developed, coordinated public transit-human services transportation plan.
-Although the FAST Act's predecessor, MAP-21, eliminated the JARC and New Freedom programs, these type of services continue to be eligible for funding under other FTA programs.
+The BRTB collaborated with MDOT MTA in developing the Baltimore Area Coordinated Public Transit - Human Services Transportation Plan.
+The Plan was last updated in December 2019.
+An update is expected to be prepared later in 2022.
+This plan met the Fixing America's Surface Transportation (FAST) Act federal planning requirement that projects selected for funding under the Enhanced Mobility of Seniors and Individuals with Disabilities (Section 5310), Job Access and Reverse Commute (JARC), and Formula Grants for Rural Areas (Section 5311) programs.
+The MDOT Maryland Transit Administration (MDOT MTA) is the administrator for these programs, and consults with the BRTB on program implementation.

-In December 2019, the BRTB approved an updated Baltimore Area Coordinated Public Transit - Human Services Transportation Plan through Resolution #20-9.
+The BRTB approved the Baltimore Area Coordinated Public Transit - Human Services Transportation Plan in December 2019 through Resolution #20-9.